 These paintings embody a dynamic between being fully realized abstract paintings and arrested gestures in a state of undoneness.

-Interference paints shift the colors the viewer sees, making the artwork dynamic; reminding us life is always changing.
-Counter to what the viewer sees, these pigments are colorless; it is their ability to bend light that causes a viewer to perceive a color that’s not really there.
+A ground layer of interference paints shift the colors the viewer sees, making the artwork dynamic; reminding us life is always changing.
+Counter to what the viewer sees, the interference pigments are colorless; it is their ability to bend light that causes a viewer to perceive a color that’s not really there.

 The devotion to a practice that is ongoing and with no particular use feels important during a time of political unrest and social chaos.